partcoffee/uni/_case/portfolio.md

 ## Reflection & conclusion

 I hopefully improved upon the <a href="http://magnusskare.science/uni/" target="_blank">previous university portfolio</a> by keeping user experience in mind from the very beginning.
-By developing a dedicated site for my university projects, I could tailor the site to a very specific group of people &mdash; and as I know who these users are, and I'm aware of their feedback from previous projects, it was easy to aim for shorter and richer articles.
+By developing a dedicated site for my university projects, I could tailor the site to a very specific group of people &mdash; and as I'm aware of their feedback from previous projects along with the assessment sheet, it was easy to know what to include and what to leave out.

 I hope this site is able to reflect the amount of work and effort I have put into this semester.
-Because I really do believe I have the results to prove it.

 <div class="div"></div>